 Mozambique is one of the most disaster-prone countries in the world.
-It is highly vulnerable to extreme climatic conditions which destroy infrastructure and restrict economic growth.
-These climate shocks hinder efforts to achieve environmental sustainability and to eradicate extreme poverty and hunger.
+It is highly vulnerable to extreme climatic conditions which destroy infrastructure and restrict economic growth, hindering efforts to achieve environmental sustainability and to eradicate extreme poverty and hunger.
 Although the southern and central regions are prone to drought, floods frequently occur along major river basins and in poorly-drained urban settlements.
 Two out of three people live in coastal areas and are vulnerable to rapid-onset disasters such as cyclones, storms and flash floods.

 What the World Food Programme is doing in Mozambique